User Manual

 I Can Use It

 You can explain it clearly and have completed at least two depth checks.
-The Advance button is mechanically locked until those two checks exist.
-If it is locked, a message appears in the panel telling you to open Deep Dive and complete the checks first.
+The Upgrade button is mechanically locked until those two checks exist.
+If it is locked, a hint message appears on hover explaining you need to complete depth check sections first.

 Click any topic card in the Topic Board below to select it.
 Then toggle the filter button at the top of the Questions header to show only questions linked to that topic.
-Click the filter button again to return to showing all questions.
-This is essential for focused study sessions where you want to work through one area without distraction from the rest of the subject.
+Click the filter button again to return to all questions.

-Click the hamburger menu in the Questions header to reveal additional controls.
-You can sort by stage (best to worst or worst to best), alphabetically, or by newest first.
-You can switch to a compact "thin" view that shows more questions on screen with less detail per row.
+Click the hamburger menu in the Questions header to reveal additional controls: sort by stage, alphabetically, or by newest first.
+Switch to a compact "thin" view that shows more questions on screen with less detail per row.
 Pinned questions always stay at the top regardless of sort order.
-To pin a question, right-click it and select "Pin question".
-To unpin, right-click again and select "Unpin question".
+Right-click any question and select "Pin question" to pin it; right-click again to unpin.

 Question evolution: merging one question into another